 In terms of accommodation, you will find several options too – including a camping site on the northern side of town.
 Here are some good options:

-B&B CASA DEL SOLE Located in a great position inside Cala Gonone, this Bed and Breakfast is equipped with every comfort, offers free parking, free WiFi, and is pet-friendly.
-Every room has private bathroom and coffee/tea makers.
-Book it here.
+B&B CASA DEL SOLE – Located in a great position inside Cala Gonone, this Bed and Breakfast is equipped with every comfort, offers free parking, free WiFi, and is pet-friendly.
+Every room has a private bathroom and coffee/tea makers.
+Book.

-HOTEL NETTUNO With an excellent central position and comfortable rooms with air conditioning and everything else you might need, Hotel Nettuno is indeed a great pick in Cala Gonone.
+HOTEL NETTUNO – With an excellent central position and comfortable rooms with air conditioning and everything else you might need, Hotel Nettuno is indeed a great pick in Cala Gonone.
 You can easily reach all the major beaches from there, or just have a nice swim in the hotel’s pool.
 The place also has free parking, free wifi, and some great common spaces.
-Book it here.

-APARTMENT CONCHIGLIE 2 For the ones who prefer spending their holidays in a home-like environment, an apartment nearby the beaches is the best option.
+APARTMENT CONCHIGLIE 2 – For the ones who prefer spending their holidays in a home-like environment, an apartment nearby the beaches is the best option.
 Here you will have everything that can be normally found in a house, free parking, free WiFi, an airport shuttle service, and much more.
 The place is also pet-friendly.
-Book it here.

-Make sure to also read my post Where To Stay In Cala Gonone.
+Make sure to also read my post Where To Stay In Cala Gonone for even more options.

 Pin It For Later!